benhaub/ccsToCMake/README.md

 ## Setup steps

+Typically you would submodule this into your project.
+Assuming you've done that and the submodule `ccsToCMake` exists in your project directory structure...

 ### 1. Configure ccsPorject.cmake to read your CCS project.

 Set SDK, SDK_LINK, CCS_PROJECT and SYSCONFIG_TYPE are set appropriately.